 Econometrics is the deep analysis of complex data.
 It allows for economic predictions and informs policymaking.

-In Econometrics you'll develop mathematical and statistical techniques to analyse social, financial, business and economic data, i.e. you'll learn to make sense of big data.
+In Econometrics you'll utilise mathematical and statistical techniques to analyse social, financial, business and economic data, i.e. you'll learn to make sense of big data.

-You'll complete a program in Economics which includes foundational studies in microeconomics, macroeconomics, and econometrics and your choice of ‘embedded’ major from the following:
+You'll complete a program in Economics comprised of foundational studies in microeconomics, macroeconomics, and econometrics and an ‘embedded’ major in your choice of:

-You’ll also complete a second major (mandatory for the Bachelor of Economics and Bachelor of Advanced Studies) or minor from the shared pool.
+You’ll also complete a second major (mandatory for the Bachelor of Economics and Bachelor of Advanced Studies) or minor from a broad range of subject areas, including business, STEM, the social sciences, and humanities.

 What's the difference between a major and a minor?
 Check out this handy page.